rdkcentral/firebolt-certification-suite/Docs/Request_Overrides.md

 ```
 ### Response override

 - The `getAppState` returns the state of the app (e.g., foreground, background, etc.) based on the appId.
-This function is added in the config module `responseModules/fcs.js` file.
+This function should be added in config module `responseModules/fcs.js` file.

 #### Return response format of getAppState response override function: